Indonesia recovers Lion Air jet’s cockpit voice recorder

 “Even though we don’t yet know the contents of the CVR, this is some relief from our despair,” he said.

-The 2-month-old Boeing 737 MAX 8 jet plunged into the Java Sea just minutes after taking off from Jakarta on Oct.
+The Boeing 737 MAX 8 jet plunged into the Java Sea just minutes after taking off from Jakarta, Indonesia’s capital, on Oct.
 29, killing everyone on board.

 The cockpit data recorder was recovered three days after the crash and showed that the jet’s airspeed indicator had malfunctioned on its last four flights.
+Lion Air initially claimed that problems with the aircraft were fixed before its final flight.

 If the voice recorder is undamaged, it could provide valuable additional information to investigators.

+“To analyze it, we need more time, depending on the complexity of the problem.
+Data obtained from CVR is expected to complete our investigation data,” Tjahjono said.

+Data from a preliminary investigation report, which didn’t state any conclusions, showed that the plane’s nose pointed down 26 times on its fatal 11-minute flight despite repeated efforts by the pilots to manually aim the nose higher.

-Navy chief Rear Adm.
-Harjo Susmoro said the voice recorder was found just 50 meters (164 feet) from where the data recorder was located.
-He said the voice recorder’s signal, designed to last 90 days following a crash, would’ve stopped in about 15 days.
+Rear Adm.
+Harjo Susmoro, head of the navy’s Center for Hydrography and Oceanography, said the voice recorder was found just 50 meters (164 feet) from where the data recorder was located.

+A “heroic” team of 21 divers removed debris and carried out “desludging” operations to reach the voice recorder, he said.

 The Lion Air crash was the worst airline disaster in Indonesia since 1997, when 234 people died on a Garuda flight near Medan.
 In December 2014, an AirAsia flight from Surabaya to Singapore plunged into the sea, killing all 162 people on board.